Mahlet2123/alx-pre_course/0x01-git/README.md

-This is not an empty file
+This is not an empty file but the updated one from github.com.